Distribution of Ruelle resonances for real-analytic Anosov diffeomorphisms: Gevrey case

 is a $G_\delta$ dense subset of $\mathcal{G}^{1+}$. \end{thm}

 In Theorem \ref{theorem:optimal_strange}, we can consider indifferently $\mathcal{G}^{1+}$ functions valued in $\mathbb{R}$ or $\mathbb{C}$.

-\begin{proof} Start by noticing that it follows from Theorem \ref{thm:upper_bound_determinant} that for every $g \in \mathcal{G}^{1+}$ we have
+\begin{proof} Start by noticing that it follows from Theorem \ref{theorem:gevrey_determinant} that for every $w \in \mathcal{G}^{1+}$ we have

-Let $A$ denote the set of $g \in \mathcal{G}^{1+}$ such that \eqref{eq:equality_optimal} holds.
+Let $A$ denote the set of $w \in \mathcal{G}^{1+}$ such that \eqref{eq:equality_optimal} holds.
 It follows from \cite[Theorem 2.7]{gouezel_liverani_1} that $A$ is a $G_\delta$ in the $C^\infty$ topology (and thus in the $\mathcal{G}^{1+}$ topology which is finer).

 It remains to prove that $A$ is dense.
 We will start by proving that $A$ is non-empty.
 Let $x_0 \in M$ be a periodic point for $F$.
-Such a point exists for instance as a consequence of Theorem \ref{theorem:determinant} with $g = 1$, since in that case $1$ is a resonance and consequently $d_{F,g}$ cannot be identically equal to $1$.
 Thanks to the expansiveness of $F$ \cite[Corollary 6.4.10]{katok_hasselblatt}, there is an open neighbourhood $U$ of the orbit $\set{T^k x_0: k \in \mathbb{Z}}$ such that if $y \in M$ is such that the orbit of $y$ for $F$ is contained in $U$ then $y$ is a point of the orbit of $x_0$.
-Let then $g_0$ be a $\mathcal{G}^{1+}$ function supported in $U$ and such that $g_0(y) = 1$ for every $y$ in the orbit of $x_0$.
+Let then $w_0$ be a $\mathcal{G}^{1+}$ function supported in $U$ and such that $w_0(y) = 1$ for every $y$ in the orbit of $x_0$.

 Now, if $n \geq 1$, we notice that in the sum

 the only $x$'s that will have a non-zero contributions are the elements of the orbit of $x_0$, and this only happens if $n$ is a multiple of the minimal period $m$ of $x_0$.
 Hence,